 If air moves really fast across a hot surface then convection will carry nearly all that heat away, radiation doesn’t get a look in.
 If the air is flowing much more slowly, such as in natural convection environments with air speeds < 0.5 m/s then radiation plays a much more important role.
 In the 50mm cavity with a low air speed radiation accounts for almost 1/2 of the total heat transfer from the inner insulation ot the outer wall.
 For the outerwall the proportion is slightly higher, not so much because the air speed is slow, more that the external air temperature is very low.

 Making it difficult for the heat to leave the room will improve the thermal resistance, decrease the U-Value.
 How can you make it difficult for heat to leave via radiation?
 One way is to make one or both of the two faces that exchange heat by radiation be nice and shiny.
+Take the foil coverging on to foam 50mm insulation block (see left), as good at decreasing radiative transfer than at stopping moisture absorption.
 This decreases the emissivity, the shininess simply bounces the radiation back to where it came from.
 It ain’t no game of ping-pong, more that a status quo is achieved between the two surfaces, an agreement that, based on their own surface properties and the temperature of each one, one gives up some heat, the other receives it with radiative thanks.

 Radiative exchange works on a line of sight basis, you go and stick something in the way and radiative exchange is made more difficult.
 Umm, I wonder what would happen if instead of 50mm insulation then 50mm air gap you had 25mm air – 50mm insulation – 25mm air, all very doable in FloVENT, not today though, might save that for later.